DeadDraw613/chatter/README.md

 ## Purpose

 Chatter is a full‑stack Laravel single‑page application (SPA) built as part of a homelab environment to explore web application development, API design, and security testing.
-The project is intentionally used as a **learning and testing platform**, rather than a production product, and is regularly modified to support experimentation with authentication flows, API endpoints, and common web security scenarios.
+The project is used as a **learning and testing platform**, rather than a production product, and is regularly modified to support experimentation with authentication flows, API endpoints, and common web security scenarios.

 ### Known Limitations